ozchamo/YAKKO/README.md

     - yakkotest     -> deploy the 'yakkotest' app on your cluster, to test the lot!!
 ```

+## WHAT IS YAKKO MISSING?
+(Backlog of sorts?)
+Short of this being a backlog...
+- BYO network (i.e. don't depend on a virtual network) - this should be mostly easy, but I am yet to build a business case
+- Setting up Chrony as an "ops" function
+- Adding nodes from other physical machines and moving virtual nodes around (which may well defeat YAKKO's own purpose)
+- Many 'certainty' principles of higher level systems administration, this said, it tries to keep your firewall on, your SELinux running etc etc.

-## ACKNOWLEDGEMENTS
+## COMMITMENT and ACKNOWLEDGMENTS
+- I hereby plegde to test and update as new releases of OpenShift, RHEL and FEDORA come out...
+Until I don't, and then I will delete this section :)
 - I was inspired in automating this after reading https://github.com/eitchugo/openshift-libvirt.
 Thanks Hugo!
 It was "short" and after typing in all the looooong host kernel parameters I decided that this was worth investing time into.
 Thanks ;)
 But there are a ton of cookbooks out there, they are all different.
 I didn't want to write another cookbook, I thought it would be more fun to write a bot-chef to cook for me.
 This is it!
 - I needed a COVID confinement project.
 This is it!

-## COMMITMENT
-- I hereby plegde to test and update as new releases of OpenShift, RHEL and FEDORA come out...
-Until I don't, and then I will delete this section :)

 ## QUESTIONS YOU MAY HAVE, FOR FUN
 - Why didn't you use Ansible?